c0c0n3/spring-doh/README.md

 Beer-time Reading
 -----------------
-As I banged my forehead against the monitor, I found chapters 1 through 4 and chapter 21 of [Spring in Action][spring-in-action] a useful pain killer.
+As I banged my forehead against the monitor, I found chapters 1 through 4 and chapter 21 of [Spring in Action][spring-in-action] a decent pain killer.
-I then had to dig deeper in the Spring and Spring Boot manuals, but the best pain relief came from reading their source code on GitHub.
+I then had to dig deeper in the Spring and Spring Boot manuals, but the best pain relief came from reading the Spring guys' source code on GitHub.